fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 both return persons.
 When choosing the fields to return, both queries have to define exactly the same fields.

 These kinds of situations can be simplified with the use of [fragments](https://graphql.org/learn/queries/#fragments).
-Lets declare a fragment for selecting all fields of a person:
+Let's declare a fragment for selecting all fields of a person:

 ```js
 fragment PersonDetails on Person {